An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-Lila Castellano, a Navy Closure Task Force-Red Hill (NCTF-RH) community liaison officer, briefs members of the Hawaii State Emergency Response Commission on the plan to return the Joint Base Pearl Harbor-Hickam (JBPHH) drinking water system to compliance monitoring and the reactivation of the Navy’s Aiea-Halawa shaft during a meeting in Pearl City, Hawaii, June 20, 2025.
-Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility (RHBFSF), NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
+Navy Closure Task Force-Red Hill (NCTF-RH) leadership meets with community members at the Community Representation Initiative (CRI) meeting in Honolulu, Dec.16, 2025.
+At the event, NCTF-RH leadership shared information about ongoing Red Hill Bulk Fuel Storage Facility (RHBFSF) decommissioning and environmental remediation efforts with members of the CRI, the community, and representatives from the Environmental Protection Agency and the Hawaii Department of Health.
+NCTF-RH was established by the Department of the Navy to safely decommission the RHBFSF and emphasize the Navy's commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)

-Lila Castellano, a Navy Closure Task Force-Red Hill (NCTF-RH) community liaison officer, briefs members of the Hawaii State Emergency Response Commission on the plan to return the Joint Base Pearl Harbor-Hickam (JBPHH) drinking water system to compliance monitoring and the reactivation of the Navy’s Aiea-Halawa shaft during a meeting in Pearl City, Hawaii, June 20, 2025.
-Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility (RHBFSF), NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
+Navy Closure Task Force-Red Hill (NCTF-RH) leadership meets with community members at the Community Representation Initiative (CRI) meeting in Honolulu, Dec.16, 2025.
+At the meeting, NCTF-RH leadership shared information about ongoing Red Hill Bulk Fuel Storage Facility (RHBFSF) decommissioning and environmental remediation efforts with members of the CRI, the community, and representatives from the Environmental Protection Agency and the Hawaii Department of Health.
+NCTF-RH was established by the Department of the Navy to safely decommission the RHBFSF and emphasize the Navy's commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)

-A contractor with Navy Closure Task Force-Red Hill (NCTF-RH) prepares a fuel tank’s center tower for tank cleaning operations at the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, May 27, 2025.
-Charged with the safe decommissioning of the facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
-NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the RHBFSF.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)
+Navy Closure Task Force-Red Hill (NCTF-RH) leadership speak with community members at the Community Representation Initiative (CRI) meeting in Honolulu, Dec.16, 2025.
+At the meeting, NCTF-RH leadership shared information about ongoing Red Hill Bulk Fuel Storage Facility (RHBFSF) decommissioning and environmental remediation efforts with members of the CRI, the community, representatives from the Environmental Protection Agency and the Hawaii Department of Health.
+NCTF-RH was established by the Department of the Navy to safely decommission the RHBFSF and emphasize the Navy's commitment to the community and the environment.
+NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)

-Cmdr.
-Benjamin Dunn, deputy for environment and remediation, Navy Closure Task Force-Red Hill (NCTF-RH), updates the Commission on Water Resource Management on the ongoing closure of the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, May 20, 2025.
-Charged with the safe decommissioning of the facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
-NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the RHBFSF.
+Capt.
+Robert Kleinman, right, decommissioning director, NCTF-RH, provides the public with a progress update on the decommissioning of the Red Hill Bulk Fuel Storage Facility (RHBFSF) at the Community Representation Initiative (CRI) meeting in Honolulu, Dec.
+16, 2025.
+At the meeting, NCTF-RH leadership also shared information on the Navy’s ongoing environmental efforts with members of the CRI, the community, and representatives from the Environmental Protection Agency and the Hawaii Department of Health.
+NCTF-RH was established by the Department of the Navy to safely decommission the RHBFSF and emphasize the Navy's commitment to the community and the environment.
+NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)

-Cmdr.
-Benjamin Dunn, deputy for environment and remediation, Navy Closure Task Force-Red Hill (NCTF-RH), is joined by Meagan Ostrem, director for community engagement, NCTF-RH, to provide updates to the Commission on Water Resource Management on the ongoing closure of the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, May 20, 2025.
-Charged with the safe decommissioning of the facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
+Meagan Ostrem, community engagement director, Navy Closure Task Force-Red Hill (NCTF-RH), is joined by Capt.
+Richard Barkley, facilities director, NCTF-RH, as he presents information to the community on the pipeline removal process in support of the Red Hill Bulk Fuel Storage Facility (RHBFSF) decommissioning during a webinar on Joint Base Pearl Harbor-Hickam, Hawaii, Dec.
+15, 2025.
+Barkley provided information on the status and process of pipeline removal, to include “pigging,” or pipeline cleaning, one of the last steps in preparation for the future removal of approximately 10 miles of fuel pipeline between the RHBFSF and Joint Base Pearl Harbor-Hickam.
+NCTF-RH was established by the Department of the Navy to safely decommission the RHBFSF and emphasize the Navy's commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the RHBFSF.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-Cmdr.
-Benjamin Dunn, deputy for environment and remediation, Navy Closure Task Force-Red Hill (NCTF-RH), right, updates the Commission on Water Resource Management on the ongoing closure of the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, May 20, 2025.
-Charged with the safe decommissioning of the facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
+Capt.
+Richard Barkley, facilities director, Navy Closure Task Force-Red Hill (NCTF-RH), explains the pipeline cleaning process for the Red Hill Bulk Fuel Storage Facility (RHBFSF) to the community during an informational webinar on Joint Base Pearl Harbor-Hickam, Hawaii, Dec.
+15, 2025.
+Pipeline cleaning is one of the final steps in preparation for the future removal of approximately 10 miles of fuel pipeline between the RHBFSF and Joint Base Pearl Harbor-Hickam.
+NCTF-RH was established by the Department of the Navy to safely decommission the RHBFSF and emphasize the Navy's commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the RHBFSF.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

 SAFE.
 DELIBERATE.
 ENGAGED.
 COMMITTED.